aruzhan1919/Real-estate-market-analysis-Russia/README.md

 - Time on market (exposure time)
 - Listing price

-**Technologies Used**
+**Technologies Used:**
 pandas, numpy, seaborn, matplotlib, plotly, datetime

 **Process and Methods**
-Data Preprocessing
+1. Data Preprocessing
-Converted date columns to datetime format
+- Converted date columns to datetime format
-Removed duplicates
+- Removed duplicates
-Filled missing values using medians and group-based means Exploratory Analysis
+- Filled missing values using medians and group-based means
+2. Exploratory Analysis
-Distribution plots for features such as ceiling height, floor number, price Bar charts to understand how many listings are on each floor type Correlation matrix between numerical variables Time-series analysis to observe monthly and yearly trends Visualization Techniques
+- Distribution plots for features such as ceiling height, floor number, price
+- Bar charts to understand how many listings are on each floor type
+- Correlation matrix between numerical variables
+- Time-series analysis to observe monthly and yearly trends
+3. Visualization Techniques
-Bar charts and histograms for categorical distributions Box plots to detect outliers in price
+- Bar charts and histograms for categorical distributions
+- Box plots to detect outliers in price
-Line plots for temporal trends
+- Line plots for temporal trends
-Interactive charts with plotly for better visual inspection
+- Interactive charts with plotly for better visual inspection

 **Key Observations**
 - Properties closer to the city center are generally more expensive